nevinxie/berlin_clock/README.md

 ## The brief

 We have created a number of acceptance tests for the Berlin Clock and your challenge is to get them passing.
-Additionally, please make sure your solution is accompanied by comments in any form that describe a step-by-step refactorings, so we can understand the way you were thinking.
+Additionally, please make sure your solution has been covered by sufficient and well-naming unit tests.

 ## Some hints
 If you are new to Gradle, it may be worth spending 10 minutes reading a high level summary.
 We are using the Gradle